WZBSocialScienceCenter/tmtoolkit/doc/source/development.rst

 - create a `Python virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ – make sure that the Python version you're using for this is supported by tmtoolkit
 - update pip via ``pip install -U pip``
-- install dependencies: either via ``pip install -r requirements.txt`` to install *all* dependencies if you want to update the code or ``pip install -r requirements_doc.txt`` if you're only planning to work on the documentation
+- if you're planning to contribute to the code or to the tutorials in the documentation:

+  - install *all* dependencies via ``pip install -r requirements.txt``
   - run the tmtoolkit setup routine via ``python -m tmtoolkit setup all`` to install the required language models
   - check that everything works by running all tests via ``pytest tests/``

+- if you're *only* planning to contribute to the documentation (without the tutorials which are Jupyter Notebooks):

+  - install dependencies for documentation via ``pip install -r requirements_doc.txt``

 You can then start working on the code or documentation.
 Make sure to run the tests and/or create new tests when you provide code updates in your pull request.
 You should also read this developer documentation completely before diving into the code.